rob-myers/rob-myers.github.io/articles/technology.md

 either during a build-step or on a Node.js server.
 In particular, JavaScript has become the central web technology.

-Almost all the above technologies are concerned with JavaScript.
-In the next article we'll discuss our chosen component framework i.e. React.
+In the next article we'll discuss our chosen JavaScript component framework.
 The discussion is full of jargon, but the details can be picked up later on.